Director, Organizational Change Management

 Grayson worked at Resultant for over a year, serving clients while defining what organizational change management as a service would mean, determining how it would be delivered to clients, and building a team of willing enthusiasts before stepping in as the new department’s inaugural director.

-“Organizational change management is the make-or-break factor in a project’s success,” Grayson says, “And leader sponsorship is the most important component of it.”
 The change management team proactively identifies risks, resistance, and obstacles to project adoption and helps organizations reap the benefits.

 Grayson has more than 20 years under her belt as a research- and data-based customer experience consultant for large organizations focused on improving customer loyalty and employee engagement.
 Resultant is her second inaugural director of organizational change management title; she previously served in that capacity at IU Health.